peterjc/thapbi-pict/docs/examples/index.rst

 setup like downloading the public data, and ``run.sh`` to execute the main analysis discussed.
 There will usually be assorted other files like reference sequences, or ``metadata.tsv``.

+Running the examples will create or use subdirectories ``raw_data/`` for the downloaded FASTQ files, ``intermediate/`` for per-sample working files, and ``summary/`` for the final output reports.
+Where the example includes positive controls like mock communities, the expected species content is recorded under ``expected/`` in per-sample files.